NFL Bet Types Explained

-With the sheer volume of people betting on professional football, it’s not surprising that sportsbooks offer a huge variety of NFL wager types on any given Sunday.
+With the sheer volume of people betting on NFL football in the US, it’s not surprising that sportsbooks offer a huge variety of NFL wager types on any given Sunday.
 As a result, there is a bit of a learning curve when it comes to the pastime.
 But once you tackle the basics, you should have no problem sorting out a winning game plan.

 The most prominent and common NFL bet varieties are listed below.
 In order to make informed wagers at your US sportsbook(s) of choice, you’ll need to know the difference between straights and exotics, how to read the American moneyline and understand spreads, straight-up bets, totals, props, and parlays.
 Here we introduce these concepts so you can bet on the NFL with confidence!

-Since 2011 Bovada has been building a reputation among avid online sports bettors.
-Today they have developed into the most convenient and trusted online sportsbook available to US players.
-Bovada offers new users generous signup bonuses with an easy to use interface that anyone can easily enjoy.
+Since 2011, Bovada has built a solid reputation among avid online NFL bettors.
+Today they have developed into the most convenient and trusted online pro football sportsbook available to US bettors.

 Straight Bets Vs. Exotic Bets